When was Equal Playing Field started?

 Who runs Equal Playing Field?

 EPF was started by an Australian guy named Adam Everill and a PNG woman named Jacqui Joseph.
-Adam is the organisation’s Australian CEO and Jacqui is the Country Program Manager for PNG.
+Jacqui is the Chief Executive Officer in PNG, while Adam now heads up EPF Australia.
 EPF has a Board of Directors made up of prominent PNG citizens who are responsible for the organisation’s governance.

 Who funds the work of Equal Playing Field?